jaytimm/american-political-data-and-r/all-the-newness.md

 > collates data from Daily Kos, MEDSL & Wikipedia in a uniform format.
 > **Importantly, package documentation details all data transformation
 > processes from raw data to package table**.
 So, if you take issue with
 > a data point, check out the documentation and let me know.
+Why

-> Why election return data are so nebulous from an accessibility
+> election return data are so nebulous from an accessibility standpoint
-> standpoint is absolutely beyond me. **This package should not have to
+> is absolutely beyond me.
-> exist**.

 ``` r
 library(devtools)